|

 invest Trillions," he said to Dal, "and as soon as they forget their

-place -- I'll kick them off the shell and keep their investment."
+place -- I'll kick them off the shell and keep their assets and

-It sounded devious.
-"It's all fiction anyway," Dal mumbled.
+not have fared so well.
+"It's all fiction anyway," Dal

 Kor smirked.